Book of Leinster: Date and provenance

 The manuscript was produced by Aéd and some of his pupils over a long period between 1151 and 1224.
-From annals recorded in the manuscript we can say it was written between 1151 and 1201, with the bulk of the work probably complete in the 1160s.
+From annals recorded in the manuscript we can say it was written between 1151 and 1201, with the bulk of the work probably completed in the 1160s.
 As Terryglass was burnt down in 1164, the manuscript must have been finalised in another scriptorium.
 Suggested locations include Stradbally (Co.
-Loais) and Clonenagh (Co.
-Laois), the home of Uí Chrimthainn (see below).
+Laois) and Clonenagh (County Laois), the home of Uí Chrimthainn (see below).

 Eugene O'Curry suggested that the manuscript may have been commissioned by Diarmait Mac Murchada (d.
 1171), king of Leinster, who had a stronghold (dún) in Dún Másc, near Oughaval (An Nuachongbáil).
 Dún Másc passed from Diarmait Mac Murchada to Strongbow, from Strongbow to his daughter Isabel, from Isabel to the Marshal Earls of Pembroke and from there, down several generations through their line.
-When Meiler fitz Henry established an Augustinian priory in Co.
-Laois, Oughaval was included in the lands granted to the priory.
+When Meiler fitz Henry established an Augustinian priory in County Laois, Oughaval was included in the lands granted to the priory.